Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 The On-Call schedule for the academic year shall consist of equitable weeks of service for each in-house resident at Southern College of Optometry.
 “On- Call” shall be defined as the period of time for which the resident is responsible for responding to urgent/emergent after-hours calls and those calls which may come during regular business hours of The Eye Center at Southern College of Optometry when TEC/SCO is closed for breaks and holidays.
 An annually updated On-Call Manual will be supplied by TEC Chief of Staff to all residents at the onset of the program and can also be found in an electronic version here.

 The resident is required to write a paper based upon original research, literature review, or a clinical case suitable for publication in a refereed optometric journal.
 See the program Curriculum description for details.

 B. The resident will be required to keep a record of patient contacts.
-Cases will be reviewed periodically by the Supervisor of the Residency Program, the Director of Residency Programs, and the Residency Committee when appropriate.
+Cases will be reviewed periodically by the Supervisor of the Residency Program and the Director of Residency Programs.

 C. The resident will be required to write a paper based on original research, literature review, or a clinical case for publication in an acceptable professional journal.